 All of these drivers also need laser-sharp concentration to stay in the present.
 Verstappen had a severe leg cramp during the final lap, but I doubt he focused on that.
 This source says, “Every lap, [F1 drivers] need maximum concentration.
 You need to focus 100%, so everything influencing your life must be in the right place and there can be nothing disturbing your mind.”
 I would guess most drivers use imagery and mental rehearsal consistently.
 Ferrari’s Charles Leclerc says, “I’ve grown a lot mentally over the last few years….There are many techniques that can be used; I personally like the one of picturing the perfect lap in my head, especially before qualifying.
 I do this often because it really helps.
 When I’m not in the car this imagery helps me hugely to be fully concentrated and readapt to the car quicker.”

 This weekend, winning took every ounce of mental strength from Verstappen.
+I’m sure Verstappen’s victory took everything out of him.
 But what about Hamilton?
 For the majority of that race, it looked inevitable that he would win.
 In that last lap, that tiny little blip of color on the chart, it was all taken away from him.
 Despite that, he stood up in front of the cameras and congratulated Verstappen.
 He shook his hand.
 I have no doubt that Hamilton, who is also the definition of a champion, will come back to win more races.